'He should be alive': Cousin of 1 of 5 Indian students killed in Ontario crash speaks out | CBC News

 At least three of the dead, and one of the injured survivors, were students at Canada College in Montreal.

-Singh was working to one day bring his family to Canada
+Working to bring his family to Canada

 Singh was the only son of his parents, who live in India, and he was working to support them financially.
 He also leaves behind a sister.